Notifications :

 We further report that:

-• The Balance Sheet, the Profit & Loss Account, and the Statement of Receipts and Payments dealt with by this Report are in agreement with the books of account.
+• The Balance Sheet, the Profit & Loss Account, the Statement of Cash Flows and the Statement of Receipts and Payments dealt with by this Report are in agreement with the books of account;

 • The Bank has been awarded “A” class for the year under audit.